-Robinson’s work has appeared in Investor’s Business Daily, Roll Call, Forbes, American Thinker, Human Events, Carolina Journal, the Lincoln Tribune, the Hickory Daily Record, the Gaston Gazette, the Mountain Express, and the (Raleigh) News & Observer.
+Robinson’s work has appeared in Investor’s Business Daily, Roll Call, Forbes, American Thinker, Human Events, Carolina Journal, and the Raleigh News & Observer.
 She has taught courses in American politics at UNC-Chapel Hill, Southeastern Baptist Theological Seminary, and Wake Technical Community College.
-In 2013, she testified before Congress on the Federal Pell Grant Program.
-She has served as a member of the North Carolina Longitudinal Data System Board since January 2014.

-Robinson lives in Raleigh, NC, with her husband, son, and three cats.
+Robinson lives in Cary, NC, with her husband and two sons.